98 Random Acts of Kindness To Do With Your Child - Baby Chick

 15. Help With Laundry

-Without being asked, see if your kid can pick a day to help the laundry doer in your home sort, fold, put away, or even toss the laundry in the washer and dryer.
+Without being asked, see if your child can pick a day to help the laundry doer in your home sort, fold, put away, or even load the laundry into the washer and dryer.

 16. Help With Dishes